Crochet Cross Bookmark Pattern (Free)

 How to use your Crochet Cross Bookmark Pattern

-Once you've crocheted your cross, here are a few ways you can use or gift it:
+Once you've crocheted your bookmark, here are a few ways you can use or gift it:

 - Pop it into a book to mark your place or add to a devotional or journal gift.